Rhode Island Avenue Limited Line: Proposed Extensions

-Temporary Daily Service
+Later History

 In July 2018, route G9 was temporarily given daily service due to a major capital improvement project on the Red Line between Fort Totten station and NoMa–Gallaudet U station, which caused that part of the Red Line to close.
 Buses would run for 15 minutes during peak hours and 20 minutes at all other times between 6:00 am and 12:00 am daily.
 This service continued from July 21 until September 3, 2018, when the closed Red Line portion was reopened, thus reverting route G9 into a peak-hour-only service.

-Elimination

 In response to the COVID-19 pandemic, WMATA suspended all G9 service on March 16, 2020.

 On September 26, 2020, WMATA proposed eliminating all route G9 service due to low federal funding.
 Route G9 has not operated since March 13, 2020, due to Metro's response to the COVID-19 pandemic.
 By September 5, 2021, all suspended routes, including route G9, were no longer listed on WMATA's website and were eliminated.